tahirmcgaha/avatar-rock-paper-scissors/README.md

 # avatar-rock-paper-scissors
-This is a program where it implements different elemental clashes from a childhood show of mine, but in the form of the gam rock paper scissors
+This project is a Python game inspired by elemental battles from a childhood show, using rock–paper–scissors mechanics.
+Players select elements with strengths and weaknesses, and the program uses conditional logic to determine outcomes.
+It demonstrates control flow, user input handling, and interactive gameplay.